kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 preserve periodicity ({{ocn-intervals}}), thus could use DetNet service support.

 Leveraging DetNet could eliminate split traffic flows by collecting the sensor data by the applications.
-This also allows  industrial controllers to be run and operated from the cloud platforms where much more powerful compute capabilities and available.
+This also allows industrial controllers to run and operate from cloud platforms with much more powerful computing capabilities.

 ### Provisioning for a variety of Traffic flows {#prov}

-Different operational scenarios have different constraints; even commands within the same application will have different time requirements.
+Different operational scenarios have other constraints; even commands within the same application will have different time requirements.

   - Different types of latency bounds will be required between a 'process controller' and